Andrew Benintendi Preview, Player Props: White Sox vs. Athletics

-Andrew Benintendi and his .405 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Chicago White Sox against the Oakland Athletics and Zach Neal on August 25 at 7:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.415 on-base percentage in past 10 games, 75 points above season-long percentage), battle starting pitcher JP Sears and the Oakland Athletics at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He racked up two hits (going 2-for-5 with a home run and two RBI) in his most recent game against the Athletics.
+He had a hitless showing in his last game (0-for-3) against the Athletics.

 Andrew Benintendi Game Info & Props vs. the Athletics